sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/staging.md

 ```

 ## Staging storage
-`dlt` allows chaining destinations where the first one (`staging`) is responsible for uploading the files from the local filesystem to the remote storage.
+`data_load_tool` allows chaining destinations where the first one (`staging`) is responsible for uploading the files from the local filesystem to the remote storage.
 It then generates follow-up jobs for the second destination that (typically) copy the files from remote storage into the destination.

 Currently, only one destination, the [filesystem](destinations/filesystem.md), can be used as staging.
 The following destinations can copy remote files: